 Package 1: 'Shamanic' Druidry in history and practice, key to the current 're-wilding' of Druidry.
-Ancestral ways of working with animals in spirit and otherwise, including hunting, sacrifice and shape-shifting.
-Honouring the Master or Mistress of Animals.
-Making and using tools such as drums and rattles.
-Mask-making, costume and adornment.
-Using such tools in ceremony and for Otherworld journeying for wisdom and healing, encountering spirit guides and other spirit beings.
-The Wolf as ancestor, teacher and guide, including a Winter Wolf Festival.
-The picture here, by Greywolf, shows Suibhne Geillt (Wild Sweeny), a figure from Irish legend often interpreted as a 'shamanic' Druid.
+Real democracy, magical thinking and reclaiming personal power.
+Ancestral ways of working with animals in spirit and otherwise across 40,000 years of history and prehistory, including hunting, sacrifice, shape-shifting and learning to fly.
+The Master or Mistress of Animals.
+Making and using drums in ceremony.
+Ceremony for awakening the drum.
+Otherworld journeying to gain wisdom and healing, encountering spirit guides and other spirit beings.

 Package 2: Wolf people as companions to gods and humans, ancestors, teachers, hunters, guides and protectors, including a Wolf-inspired Winter Healing Ceremony.
 Wolf warrior societies around the world.
 Traditional Wolf stories.
 Bear people as companions to gods and humans, ancestors, teachers, guides and protectors, including a Midwinter Bear Feast Ceremony as created by the Bear Tribe.
 Traditional Bear stories.